Remembrance – a Sestina

 Reflections upon a poem

-Remembrance is the title of a introspective Sestina I was inspired to compose.
-The impetus to create a Sestina was Philip Muir, who is the brains behind Poetry Meetup and Workshop in Auckland. https://www.meetup.com/meetup-group/
+Remembrance is the title of an introspective Sestina I was inspired to compose.
+The impetus to create a Sestina was Philip Muir, who is the brains behind Poetry Meetup and Workshop in Auckland.

 As I had never attempted a Sestina, he soon provided the catalyst to try the form.
 I used a template he suggested.
 I chose the six keywords which combined, provide the basis of an unconventional poetic idea: truth, thought, nostalgia, reflection, beauty and death.
 Soon, I uncovered a world in itself woven with concepts which effortlessly unfolded.
 It was as if I had found the poem under a hedgerow, and all I had to do was reveal its content, teasing it from the bramble in which it was hidden.